foxriver76/ioBroker.denon/README.md

    *1: 1 --> Outputs signal to monitor 1*

    *2: 2 --> Outputs signal to monitor 2*

+* settings.centerSpread

+   *Boolean-value which is true if center spread is truned on, else false.
+You can also turn on/off center spread with this state.*

 * zoneMain.sleepTimer / zone2.sleepTimer / zone3.sleepTimer